Coming to UConn

 - Reject.
 Leave the credit on the Non-Degree Programs Record (meaning you reject the credit).

 Be sure to check the Pending Class Rules and the department specific deadline before you make a decision about moving your credits.
+All decisions are made on a course-by-course basis and are irrevocable.

 The deadline to accept or reject your UConn ECE credits is typically at the end of the first semester on campus, depending on the college in which you are enrolled.
 In most colleges within UConn, if you do not make a choice, the credit is automatically moved to your official undergraduate transcript.